rajjjxd/ML-Tutorials/README.md

 # ML-Tutorials
-This repository contains all the Google Colab files I practiced with while learning Machine Learning.
+This repository contains all the Google Colab files I practised with while learning Machine Learning.
+100 days of machine learning by CampusX